This post may contain affiliate links. Please read our disclosure policy.

 Prepare the Chicken:

-• Place chicken in a single layer across a cutting board and cover with wax paper.
-Using a meat mallet or the bottom of a skillet, pound the chicken until it is a uniform 1/2 inch thickness.
-Then, cut chicken into 1/2 inch sized cubes.
+• Place the chicken breasts on a cutting board and cover with parchment paper or plastic wrap.
+Using a meat mallet or the bottom of a heavy skillet, pound the chicken until it is a uniform 1/2-inch thickness.
+Pat dry with paper towels and cut into 1-inch pieces.

 Make the Sauce: